 - The Group values natural resources by working towards the use of 100% sustainable materials, which are defined as materials 1) that come from resources with a continual supply, 2) that can be used as part of its business over the long-term, and 3) that have a low environmental and social impact over their lifecycle from procurement to disposal.

-- The Bridgestone Group recognizes that the international community aims to become carbon neutral society based on the Paris Agreement (holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels), IPCC reports, and subsequent international debates.
+- The Bridgestone Group contributes towards carbon neutral based on the Paris Agreement (holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels), IPCC reports, and subsequent international debates.

 Bridgestone Group’s long-term environmental vision